joel-st/trello-dashboard/Classes/Public/README.md

 # TVP Trello Dashboard Main Class

 The `Plugin.php` file is the starting point for the plugin.
-It returns the plugin main class, loads the subclasses and setup the plugin internalization.
+It returns the plugin main class, loads the subclasses and setup the plugin internationalization.

 ## Adding new subclasses
 If you need to add a new subclass, add the file to the best matching directory.
 As example you would like to extend the Admin area with a `New` subclass.